Leukemia: neurologic complications

 • psychosocial care

-Problems from ultraviolet light: As soon as the diagnosis of XP is suspected, a patient should be completely protected from ultraviolet rays.
+Problems from ultraviolet light: As soon as the diagnosis of xeroderma pigmentosum is suspected, a patient should be completely protected from ultraviolet rays.
 This will greatly reduce the frequency and severity of skin and eye problems (including cancers).

 There are two types of ultraviolet light: short wavelength and long wavelength.
 The main source of harmful, short wavelength ultraviolet light is sunlight.
 These ultraviolet rays are also found in the light given off by germicidal lamps, artificial sunlamps (including those found in tanning booths), and mercury vapor lamps.
 Ultraviolet-measuring instruments, if available, may be used to detect sources of ultraviolet radiation.